GabeScott/standard-works-vault/General Conference/1977 April - Lengthening Your Stride as a Missionary.md

 # Lengthening Your Stride as a Missionary

-*By Franklin D. Richards - Of the Presidency of the First Quorum of the Seventy*
+By Elder Franklin D. Richards - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the April session of the 1977 General Conference*